 6. Oversized hats

-Hats were worn in all sorts of shapes and sizes by punks, who didn’t care if they didn’t fit their head correctly.
-This was another way of creating an unusual look which was recognisable as punk fashion.
+Oversized hats weren’t just an 80s rock fashion favorite, they were worn in all sorts of shapes and sizes by punks as well during this era.
+This was another way of creating an unusual look which was recognizable as punk fashion.
 Hats were also worn down to cover the face, which could be done to hide identity or protect from bad weather.